Page Contents

 13,846 x 400 = 34,6 panels (round it off by 35)

 To be able in order to counteract the power consumed to mine Bitcoin it is necessary to put 35 solar panel panels to your rooftop.
-All of them generate around 13,846 watts of energy.
+All of them generate around 13,846 watts of renewable energy each.

 That is it is necessary to have a solar system of 14kW for mining bitcoin using solar power.